enokjun/SPEC-debris-barrier-platform/README.md

 3) closed and open-type barrier performance evaluation

-to request a software GUI version (refer to SPEC_debris_barrier_platform_GUI.png) and/or user manual (written in Ph.D.
-Thesis by Enok Cheon), please send a request through e-mail:
+please send a request through e-mail for any further questions:

 	enokjun@gmail.com

 	enokjun@kaist.ac.kr

-Please note that sometimes a mistake is found afterward in SPEC_debris_barrier_platform_v8_10.py;
+Please note that sometimes a mistake is found afterward in SPEC_debris_barrier_platform_v8_12.py;
-therefore, try using the version in GitHub instead of the version installed in GUI if there are numerical or computational errors.
+Therefore, try using the version in GitHub instead of the version installed in GUI if there are numerical or computational errors.

+# GUI Installation Instructions (Windows)

+1) Download the GUI version of the SPEC-debris-barrier platform, which is contained in the "SPEC-debris-barrier-platfrom-GUI-windows" folder

+2) Open the "Instructions and Guide for SPEC-debris-barrier Platform GUI.pdf" in the folder "SPEC-debris-barrier-platfrom-GUI-windows/help/" and follow the instructions

+# Testing the SPEC-debris-barrier-platform GUI (Windows)

+To run the sample cases provided in the Github, please follow these instructions after installation is completed

+1) Download all the sample cases "sample_case" and "sample_case_barrier" in the GitHub into the computer

+2) Run the "SPEC_debris_barrier_GUI.exe" and follow the instructions of "Instructions for Running Analyses" written in the "Instructions and Guide for SPEC-debris-barrier Platform GUI.pdf"

+3) Open one of the sample cases ("sample_case" and "sample_case_barrier") to run

-# Installation Setup
+# Python Code Installation Instructions

-1) The user must install have installed Python3 on the computer.
-Head to the website (https://www.python.org/) and install the latest Python 3.9 version

-2) The user must contain the following Python libraries; please install these libraries using the pip module:
+1) The user must have installed Python (3.9 or 3.10) contain the following Python libraries; please install these libraries using the pip module:

 numpy, pandas, laspy, scipy, pykrige, plotly, shapely, matplotlib, alphashape, trimesh, scikit-learn, python-fcl, tripy